 Application and Fees

-To apply for a Public Works Permit, download and complete the Public Works Permit Application Form.
-Submit the completed form along with drawings and specifications showing the proposed location of the work in relation to municipal property.
+A copy of the Public Works Permit application form can be requested from firstname.lastname@example.org.
+Please complete and submit the completed form along with drawings and specifications showing the proposed location of the work in relation to municipal property.
 Be sure to include a Traffic Protection Plan, if necessary.
 A Certificate of Insurance from the contractor completing the work is also required, listing the Municipality of Chatham-Kent as additional insured.

 Application forms with the required documents can be emailed to email@example.com.

 The 2022 fee associated with obtaining a Public Works Permit is $162.57.